Jonathan-Zollinger/Selenium-Competency-Demonstration/README.md

 ## WebstaurantStore Code Screen Task

 ### Task:
 Create a Maven-based Java or Groovy project and automate the test case described below.
-Once complete, upload your code to Github.com and send the project link back to pdriscoll@webstaurantstore.com.
+Once complete, upload your code to Github.com and send the project link back.

 ### Requirements:
 - Must be runnable on Windows 10